avidito/swifind/README.md

 language (`swipl`) to plan web scraping and crawling strategies. `swipl` script will be interpreted to Python sequence of action, makes it easier to recreate, reuse or modify web scraping script.
-It can be run as a standalone script or even attach in existing project.
+It can be run as a standalone script or even attached to existing project.

 ## Workflow
 **Swifind** work in three simple step:

 ### Initiation
-This step consist of initiate `Catfish` object. `Catfish` object is interpreter to convert `swipl` script into Python functions.
-These functions will be stored in `Strategy` object as `Plan` sequences. `Catfish` object also bring `Bag` object to storing information.
+`Catfish` initiated with `swipl` script path as an argument. `Catfish` will interpret, validate and extract information from `swipl` script.
+It will store the information into sequence of function that stored in `Strategy` in form of `Plan`. `Catfish` uses `Bag` as a container for extracted or scraped data.

+How it works? --

 ### Swimming
-This step consist of executing `Plan` in `Strategy`.
+`Catfish` execute all function that assigned to `Strategy`.
+Each `Plan` in `Strategy` will be execute from `Strategy` origin.
 For data collection activity, each scraped information will be stored in `Bag`.
-Information inside `Bag` object will be categorized / grouped by `labels`.

 ### Unpacking
-This step consist of unpack `Bag` and load its content to somewhere else.
-For new journey, `Bag` content will be cleared. `Catfish` object will also create journey log, logs of swimming execution.
+`Catfish` return all collected items inside its `Bag`. `Bag` also contains activity or journey logs that can be retrieved with `Catfish` unpack method.

+# Swipl Activity
+Currently, there are two activity that available in `swipl`:
+- ORIGIN
+- ACTIVITY

+For more info about `swipl`, read this doc.

+# Example
+-- HTML example
+-- Swipl script example
+-- Python script example
+-- Return value example